aseichter2007/ClipboardConqueror/readme.md

  |||writer| system command sends before writer| "user query"
 ```

- This syntax lets you command the system directly at the same time you send as user
+ This syntax lets you command the system directly at the same time you send as user.

  ```
  |||| assistant gives really weird bogus advice: | how can I become as pretty as OPs mom?